ournetworks/2019/visas/initial-email.md

 - Name of sponsor:
 - Description of sponsor:

-Your travel arrangement...
+Your travel arrangements...

-- The duration of visit and approximate travel dates:
+- Duration of visit and approximate travel dates:
 - Flight and accommodation arrangement (if available):
 - Canadian embassy for your travel visa application: